 Pediatric Craniofacial Surgery Fellowship

-The Division of Plastic Surgery at UT Southwestern Medical Center offers a 12-month fellowship program in Pediatric Craniofacial Surgery.
+The Department of Plastic Surgery at UT Southwestern Medical Center offers an ACGME-accredited 12-month Pediatric Craniofacial Surgery Fellowship Program.
 This fellow is a fully integrated member of a high-volume general pediatric and cleft/craniofacial practice.
 This position is typically offered to physicians who have successfully completed an accredited plastic surgery residency and are looking for more complete training in pediatric plastic craniofacial surgery.

 Goals and Objectives

-The goal of the Program is to educate and train future academic, clinical and research leaders in pediatric plastic and craniofacial surgery.
-Upon completion of the training Program, the surgeon should have clinical expertise in all aspects of pre-, intra-, and postoperative craniofacial surgical management for infants, children, and young adults.
+The goal of the Pediatric Craniofacial Surgery Fellowship Program is to educate and train future academic, clinical, and research leaders in pediatric plastic and craniofacial surgery.
+Upon completion of the Fellowship Program, the surgeon should have clinical expertise in all aspects of pre-, intra-, and postoperative craniofacial surgical management for infants, children, and young adults.
 The vast majority of defects and management issues for these patients are outside the scope of adult plastic surgery practice, and are usually only covered for several months in most adult plastic surgery training programs.